OpenF2/F2/docs/src/index.md

 All contributors will be expected to follow consistent standards and guidelines when contributing to F2.
 Direct inquiries to [info@openf2.org](mailto:info@openf2.org).

+### Notational Conventions

+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 * * * *

 ## Framework